 where $k_t$ is related to $k$ by:

-During the exposition process, a bit transition may occur in $v_j(t)$.
-This is modelled by the random process $a[k]\in[0,1]$, whose behaviour depends on the relative uncertainties of the clock signals from the transmitter and receiver (i.e., $c_j(t)$ and $c_{\ell}(t)$), as well as on the exposition time $\tau_e$.
-We will study the random process $a[k]$ in more detail in section \ref{sec:clock}.
+During the exposure process, a bit transition may occur in $v_j(t)$.
+This is modelled by the random process $a[k]\in[0,1]$, whose behaviour depends on the relative uncertainties of the clock signals from the transmitter and receiver, as well as on the exposure time $\tau_e$.